-Like many other German cities Regensburg (Bavaria) hosts several universities.
-The library (photo) of the OTH Regensburg (East Bavarian Technical University), founded in 1971, contains 170,000 volumes and 50,000 licensed e-books and has joined forces with the University of Regensburg, a single-tier library system, to form an online network.
-Regensburg University Library's 3.4 million books are organised according to the Regensburg Network Classification (RVK).
-This system has been widely adopted as a model for open access collections in both newly founded and older libraries.
-Other successful export products are the Electronic Periodicals Library (EZB) and the Database Infosystem (DBIS). - Photo: MJ Smets, Schulz-Speyer AG future strategy, graduate schools and clusters of excellence.
+The University of Regensburg (Bavaria) is one of several universities founded after the Second World War.
+It has a single-tier administrative structure consisting of a central Main Library and a number of sub-libraries.
+The library's 3.4 million books are arranged in both the stacks and the 14 reading rooms according to the Regensburg Library Classification Scheme (Regensburger Verbundklassifikation - RVK) which has been widely adopted for open access classification by both new and older libraries.
+Other export products include the Electronic Periodicals Library (EZB) and the Database Infosystem (DBIS). - Photo MJ Smets, Schulz-Speyer AG future strategy, graduate schools and clusters of excellence.
 It was deliberately designed as a competition.
 Up to ten universities are nominated each year by the German Research Foundation and the German Council of Science and Humanities in recognition of their strategic plans for the future, receiving grants amounting to several million Euros.
 These universities now regard themselves as "elite universities".